unypkg/.github/profile/README.md

 # unypkg
 ## Universal, simple and classical Linux package manager
-### A package manager without complication whenever possible
+### A package manager without complication wherever possible

 A native toolchain is boostrapped based on Linux From Scratch in a prefix folder: https://github.com/unypkg/base